Topics include education, estate, insurance, investment, retirement and risk management planning as well as basic tips for budgeting.

 - Plan participants with 15 or more years of service with the same employer may be eligible to contribute even more.
 Consult with your financial professional for details.

 Withdrawals Prior to Age 59 1/2

 In general, there is a 10% penalty for withdrawals prior to age 59 1/2.
 But there are limited exceptions to this rule.
-Without penalty, withdrawals may be made from your TSA prior to age 59 1/2 due to death, disability, separation of service from your organization if you are age 55 or older in the year of separation, certain medical expenses and expenses due to divorce and related situations.
+Withdrawals may be made without penalty prior to age 59 1/2 due to death, disability, or if you separate from service if you are age 55 or older in the year of separation.

-You are required to start making withdrawals from your TSA after age 70 1/2 unless you are still employed.
+You are required to start taking distributions from your account after age 72 unless you are still employed.